 - Cost-Efficiency: There’s no need for web hosting or server costs for the development phase.

-Tools like WAMP, MAMP, XAMPP, and Local by Flywheel are commonly used to create local WordPress environments, providing a stack of software (Apache, MySQL, PHP) necessary to run WordPress on a personal computer.
+Tools like WAMP, MAMP, XAMPP, and Local by Flywheel are commonly used to create local WordPress environments, providing the software stack (Apache, MySQL, and PHP) needed to run WordPress on a personal computer.

 - Collaboration: Ideal for teams, as multiple people can access and work on the site from different locations.